ezsystems/commerce-documentation/docs/guide/user_management/token/tokencontroller.md

 `TokenController` is called to process a token, e.g. after user registration when the user clicks the activation link.
 This controller loads the token from the database, activates the user account and invalidates the token.

-Each token as has the following attributes to process the token-specific logic:
+Each token has the following attributes to process the token-specific logic:

 - `$actionServiceId`
 - `$actionServiceMethod`